top of page

 The verb 'imply' is rooted in the Latin word 'implere,' which means 'to fill' or 'to complete.'
 In Latin, 'implere' was used to describe the act of filling something up or completing it.
 Over time, this term underwent a semantic shift and evolved to suggest the idea of indirectly filling in gaps or completing meaning through context or subtle cues.
 In English, 'imply' came to signify the act of indirectly suggesting, hinting at, or conveying a meaning or message without explicitly stating it.
 The etymology of 'imply' underscores its role in communication, where meaning is often conveyed not only through explicit statements but also through the subtleties of context, inference, and interpretation, making it an essential part of language and discourse.

-Find the meaning of imply
+Quiz: Find the meaning of the verb imply:

 Try Again!